awslabs/synchro-charts/packages/doc-site/docs/api.md

     - `isEditable`: boolean

-      (Optional) A setting to make an annotation editable or not.
+      (Optional) Controls whether the annotation is configurable from within the widget.
+For example when `isEditable` is true for a Y annotation on a line chart, you are able to drag the Y annotation handle to change the annotation value which emits
+      WidgetConfigurationUpdate events with the updated value.
 Y Annotations are not editable by default (undefined or false).

  - `thresholdOptions`: Object or Boolean